msobanjo/courseware/topics/aws/ec2/README.md

 Amazon EC2 provides developers the tools to build failure resilient applications and isolate them from common failure scenarios.

 ## Tasks
-- To be able to connect securely to our EC2 instances we need to configure keys, this can be done with  [Key Pairs](./key-pairs)
+- To be able to connect securely to our EC2 instances, we need to configure keys.
+This can be done with  [Key Pairs](./key-pairs)
 - Learn about running [EC2 Instances](./instances)

 [Go Back](../README.md#tasks)